-- all subsequent buttonholes will be sewn to exactly the same length (no need to press the Quick reverse button) - clear the program by pressing the "clr" button - the programmed buttonhole can be saved in the long-term memory (refer to page 42)
+- all subsequent buttonholes will be sewn to exactly the same length (no need to press the Quick reverse button) - clear the program by pressing the "clr" button - Saving programmed buttonholes in long-term memory (see p.
+41)

 Exact duplicates

 The auto function ensures that each buttonhole will be exactly the same length as the previous one.